-Electron transfer-state (Fig. 6): The ET-state is defined as the noncoupled state with kinetically-saturating concentrations of O2, respiratory substrate and optimum exogenous uncoupler concentration for maximum O2 flux, as an estimate of ETcapacity.
-Inhibition respiration is observed at higher optimum uncoupler than concentrations.
-As a consequence nearly collapsed the protonmotive force, the driving force is insufficient phosphorylation, and J{P} = 0.
+Electron transfer-state (Fig. 5C): The ET-state is defined as the noncoupled state with kinetically-saturating concentrations of O_2 , respiratory substrate and optimum exogenous uncoupler concentration for maximum O_2 flux, as an estimate of ET-capacity.
+Inhibition of respiration is observed at higher than optimum uncoupler concentrations.
+As a consequence of the nearly collapsed protonmotive force, the driving force is insufficient for phosphorylation, and $J{P} = 0$.